How to Start Apprenticeship Training

 VIEW OUR EMPLOYER MEMBERS HERE: Employer Directory

-Registering as a Trades Trainee with the JLATA and Local 258 IBEW
+Become a Registered Trades Trainee with the JLATA and Local 258 IBEW

-Individuals hired for a Trades Trainees (TT) position must be registered with JLATA and Local 258 IBEW.
-A Trades Trainees is an entry-level position that is intended to provide:
+Individuals hired for a Trades Trainee (TT) position must be registered with JLATA and Local 258 IBEW.
+A Trades Trainee is an entry-level position that is intended to provide:

-This is a minimum of 6-12 months probationary training period.
-During this period the Trades Trainee is given an opportunity to complete the program prerequisites and to acquire a sufficient level of understanding and practical application of job skills to make an informed decision on whether to pursue the trade; and for the Employer to evaluate the Trades Trainees practical skills to determine whether the Trades Trainee has the attributes to be successful in the apprenticeship program.
+This is a probationary training period of a minimum of 6-12 months.
+During this period, the Trades Trainee is given an opportunity to complete the program prerequisites and to acquire a sufficient level of understanding and practical application of job skills to make an informed decision on whether to pursue the trade and for the Employer to evaluate the Trades Trainees practical skills to determine whether the Trades Trainee has the attributes to be successful in the apprenticeship program.

 Trades Trainee Scope of Work